julian-kropp-dev/julian-kropp-dev/README.md

 - 👨🏻‍🎓 bachelor student
 - 🗣 I like to collaborate with other people
-- 🏁 2022 goals: Contribute more high quality code to my GitHub
+- 🏁 2023 goals: Contribute more high quality code to my GitHub
 - 🧠 I'm a creative guy
-- 📚 I'm currently learning Java
+- 📚 I'm currently improving my Java skills

 ### Connect with me:
 - 📧 julian.kropp@uol.de